-- 1. King's and LCCC agree that students shall be required to meet the following minimum requirements for admission into the PROGRAM: 1) a "C" or better Algebra II/Trigonometry level, 2) a "C" or better in Chemistry, 3) a "C" or better in Biology, 4) a minimum cumulative high school G.P.A. of 2.75, 5) a combined math and ERW score of 1,000 or greater on the SAT with a minimum score of 450 on the math and ERW section of the exam, or 21 or greater on the ACT exam, 6) endorsement of his/her high school, and 7) student must not have been suspended or dismissed for any reason. - 2.
-Health examination and Clinical Education requirements during clinical courses - 3.
-Proof of immunizations - 4.
-PAX RN score of 105 prior to admission to LCCC - 5.
-Competency in English by passing the TOEFL exam with a 90% or better if English is not the native language.
+- King's and LCCC agree that students shall be required to meet the following minimum requirements for admission into the PROGRAM: 1) a "C" or better Algebra II/Trigonometry level, 2) a "C" or better in Chemistry, 3) a "C" or better in Biology, 4) a minimum cumulative high school G.P.A. of 2.75, 5) a combined math and ERW score of 1,000 or greater on the SAT with a minimum score of 450 on the math and ERW section of the exam, or 21 or greater on the ACT exam, 6) endorsement of his/her high school, and 7) student must not have been suspended or dismissed for any reason. - PAX-RN score of 105 and GPA of 2.75 by the end of the first semester (December) at King's College. - Competency in English by passing the TOEFL exam with a 90% or better if English is not the native language.
 The passing score on the TOEFL will vary depending on the type of exam you take (internet based, computer based, or paper and pencil).
 TOEFL scores must be submitted with application deadline.
 If you have a bachelor's degree from a U.S. college or university, you do not need to take the TOEFL.